CoullWorks/.github/profile/README.md

 ---

-I've spent 18 years building software, 15 of them in ecommerce, most of it for global brands and most of it under NDA.
+@danrcoull spent 18 years building software, 15 of them in ecommerce, most of it for global brands and most of it under NDA.
 COULLWORKS is where I put the tools I build for that work out in the open.

 ## What I build